aave/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableTokenPool_diff.md

 +  }
 +
 +  /// @notice Setter for proxy pool address, only callable by the DAO.
-+  /// @dev This router is currently set for the Eth/Arb lane, and this pool is not expected
-+  /// to support any other lanes in the future - hence can be stored agnostic to chain selector.
 +  /// @param proxyPool The address of the proxy pool.
 +  function setProxyPool(address proxyPool) external onlyOwner {
 +    if (proxyPool == address(0)) revert ZeroAddressNotAllowed();